Experiencing violence or abuse as an immigrant or refugee living in the United States can be very scary. You may feel:

 - You may be able to apply for a Battered Spouse Waiver if you already have a “green card” as a result of your marriage.
 Typically when applying for a Battered Spouse Waiver, a survivor must prove the legitimacy of the marriage and show that physical abuse or extreme cruelty has taken place.

-- The U Visa offers relief to survivors of domestic violence and other crimes—including trafficking, prostitution, stalking and others—who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in the investigation or prosecution of their abuser and the criminal activity.
+- The U Visa offers relief to survivors of domestic violence and other crimes—including trafficking, prostitution, and stalking—who have suffered substantial mental or physical abuse and are willing to assist law enforcement and government officials in the investigation or prosecution of their abuser and the criminal activity.

 LifeWire strongly recommends that you consult with an immigration lawyer with experience in VAWA before applying for any type of immigrant status to see if you qualify for these or other forms of immigration relief.

 For information and resources available to immigrant survivors of domestic violence, call our 24-Hour Helpline at 425-746-1940 or send us a message.